mlongarai/api-mongo-minikube/README.md

-# A Kubernetes cluster managing a REST API with Node.js, Express and MongoDB.
+# A Playground Kubernetes cluster managing a REST API with Node.js, Express and MongoDB.

 Web API implementation.
 Could be improved in many ways: CI, automated performance tests & more.